-Undergraduate students from Widener University, as well as students from articulated institutions, may qualify to enter Widener's graduate program in physical therapy following their third year of study under the 3+3 or 4+3 track.
+Undergraduate students from Widener University, as well as students from articulated institutions, may qualify to enter Widener's graduate program in physical therapy following their third year of study under the 3+3 track.
 To do this, Widener students must major in anthropology, biology, fine arts, psychology, or sociology and take a specially determined sequence of courses.
-Specific details of the 3+3 or 4+3 curriculum ladders are reviewed in detail in Widener University's Undergraduate Catalog.
+Specific details of the 3+3 curriculum ladders are reviewed in detail in Widener University's Undergraduate Bulletin.
 A list of articulated colleges and their majors is available from the Institute for Physical Therapy Education upon request.